Pyxtrick/StreamingApp/README.md

 DB will automatically be created / updated but no data will be added.
 NSwag will automatically create "api.service.ts" when backend is started.

-Manage User secrets and add "ClientId" and "ClientSecret" for Connecting it with Twitch
+Manage User secrets and add "ClientId", "ClientSecret", "Channel" and "ChannelId" for Connecting it with Twitch

 ### Frontend